Battle of Mosul (2016–2017): October 2016: Phase One and initial advances

 On 16 October 2016, Iraqi Prime Minister Haider al-Abadi declared the beginning of the assault to recapture the city of Mosul.
 Officials reported howitzers firing on ISIL targets later that day.
-The main assault began on 17 October at approximately 6 a.m., local time, with shelling and the arrival of armored vehicles to the front lines.
+The Iraqi Armed Forces began the main assault on 17 October at approximately 6 a.m., local time, with shelling and the arrival of armoured vehicles to the front lines.
 The Peshmerga in the Khazir region, east of Mosul, started the ground assault by advancing on ISIL-held villages from three fronts, while Iraqi security forces advanced from the south.
 Iraqi troops advanced on the Bartella area east of Mosul while ISIL fighters fired mortars at Peshmerga.
 The President of KRG, Massoud Barzani, said that Peshmerga and Iraqi government fighters retook 200 km2 from ISIL on the first day of fighting.
 Iraqi government officials reported inflicting severe casualties and destruction of equipment on ISIL forces in the Hamdaniya district southeast of Mosul.
 Wounded ISIL fighters reported to have been transferred to their de facto capital Raqqa, in Syria, for medical aid.
 Some ISIL fighters were reported shaving their beards and getting rid of their Afghan uniforms.
 Mosul's "Freedom Bridge" was destroyed in the fighting.